Q & A

 How many people are affected by Kawasaki Disease?

-Increasingly common, Kawasaki Disease affects hundreds of children and young people in the UK each year.
-Research by Societi (June 2016) shows hospital admissions for Kawasaki Disease have increased fourfold in the last ten years in England.
+About a thousand children a year are admitted to hospital with Kawasaki Disease in the UK.
+Increasingly common, Kawasaki Disease is affecting ever more children and young people in the UK each year.
+Research by Societi (2019) shows hospital admissions for Kawasaki Disease have increased three to fourfold in the last ten years in England.
 Globally Kawasaki Disease is on the rise – on average incidence is doubling every ten years.
 No-one knows why – research is ongoing to understand the cause of the disease and explain why it is affecting more children.

 Kawasaki Disease - What can I do?

 Kawasaki Disease is often misdiagnosed or diagnosed late, sometimes because a full symptom ‘picture’ is wrongly being awaited – or simply because not enough people know about Kawasaki Disease.
-If you have a child – or if you are a doctor and see a child with persistent fever, and two or more of the symptoms above, please THINK Kawasaki Disease.
+If you have a child – or if you are a doctor and see a child with persistent fever, and two or more of the following symptoms – rash, bloodshot eyes, cracked lips/strawberry tongue, swollen fingers/toes, swollen glands – please THINK Kawasaki Disease.

 My child has been diagnosed with Kawasaki Disease — very late — and I’ve been told by our doctor that they will not now give IVIG as treatment.
 Why is this?